A question I often find being asked online is, “How important are blogs to SEO?”

 Can a blog really increase your keyword rankings or traffic for other pages on your site?
 Or is that just a myth?

 In the end, you’ll know exactly why blogging is important for SEO and why every serious business owner or marketer should focus on publishing more content.
-And when you’re dong reading this post, you may want to look at my list of the top SEO bloggers or how to learn SEO at home to gain more tips and advice on this subject.

 And don’t forget about bookmarking the homepage to get current SEO news updates!